-Robert Azarow is head of the Financial Institutions Mergers and Acquisitions practice and co-head of the Capital Markets Transactions practice.
+Robert Azarow is head of the Financial Services Transactions practice.
 He has extensive experience advising banks, mortgage and specialty finance companies, insurance companies, investment banks, and other financial institutions on their most important transactional, corporate governance, and regulatory matters.
 Mr. Azarow's experience includes serving as lead transaction and regulatory counsel on financial institution mergers and acquisitions, including for privately held and public companies, financial asset acquisitions, branch purchases, reorganizations into holding company form, and acquisitions of failed financial institutions and distressed assets from the Federal Deposit Insurance Corporation (FDIC).

 Mr. Azarow also has extensive experience with public and private offerings of equity, debt, and hybrid securities, both as issuer's counsel and underwriters' counsel, and conversions of thrift institutions from mutual to stock form.
 He also assists public companies in preparing their periodic securities law filings, proxy statements, and related shareholder meeting materials; insider trading; and other securities law compliance materials and related disclosure matters including how to incorporate ESG disclosures and the impact of ESG issues on investor activism.
 In addition, he assists with stock exchange listing requirements, shareholder activism, and preparation of hostile takeover defenses.